 Every child enrolled in the Grand County School District enjoys an assembly during the fall Festival, in which two of the Festival's programs are presented in an accessible format to students and supported by materials provided to the teachers.

-The Festival presented an abbreviated winter season in March of 2016, in partnership with the University of Utah's School of Music and the BEACON Moab Strings Program.
-This collaboration involved:
+In February, the Festival presents an abbreviated winter season that, in recent years, has featured a new partnership with the University of Utah's School of Music and Grand County School District strings programs.
+This collaboration involves:

-- Daily string workshops lead by professional musicians for 50 BEACON Moab Strings Students.
+- Daily string workshops lead by professional musicians for 50 Moab strings students and local music educators.

-- Community concerts at Gallery Moab and on KZMU Community Radio.
+- Community concert at Dead Horse Point State Park and on KZMU Community Radio.

 Education Initiative Awards

-- Grand County Middle School Band - new and repaired instruments for instrument lending-library
+- Grand County Middle School Band - new xylophone frame

-- Grand County Middle School Strings - music scores and composition software
+- Grand County Middle/High School Strings - performance chairs and stands

-- Moab Charter School - classroom set of keyboard music stands and headphones
+- Moab Charter School - classroom set of xylophones

-- Helen M. Knight Elementary - classroom set of tenor recorders
+- Helen M. Knight Elementary - music curriculum grades k-6

 Education and Community Outreach programs are supported in-part by My Good Fund, the S.J. and Jessie E. Quinney Foundation, WESTAF, the George S. & Dolores Doré Eccles Foundation, the National Endowment for the Arts, Chamber Music America, the Moab Arts Council, the Moab Area Travel Council, Daynes Music, the sale of Festival program book ads, and Moab Music Festival benefit events.